20 Year Term Life Insurance…. Pretty hot stuff.

 If you need to continue coverage beyond, you have the options provided by the policy and you will be more likely better positioned financially to afford the cost of permanent insurance.

 We like term life insurance for young folks who are just getting started based on the ease of budgeting.
 What is the point of purchasing something else that could put you in a financial pinch such as a whole life insurance policy?

 The best 20 year term life cost is cheaper than 30 year term insurance per month because the insurance company is not taking as much risk.
 While 10 year term in less costly than 20, it is not usually recommended as a first policy as you very well may covering your risk exposure for considerably longer.

 Contractually Guaranteed Years of No Worries

 I think we can all sleep better at night knowing that if the unthinkable were to happen that our families financial needs would be met.
 While term life insurance is an intangible, little else can provide the financial security better in our absence then life insurance.
 This is something that is difficult to put a price tag on.

-Remember, you have a fixed premium for 20 years that simply won’t go up for 20 years.
+Remember, with a 20 year level term life insurance, you have a fixed premium for 20 years.
+The cost simply won’t go up for 20 years.
 No matter what happens with your health, that premium stays the same for the full term.
 Good term life insurance policies have guaranteed level premiums for the entire term.

-If you or another insured does not die during the “term,” a good policy will allow a conversion to Guaranteed Universal Life with no evidence of insurability.
+If you or another insured does not die during the “term,” a good policy will allow a conversion to Guaranteed Universal Life without evidence of insurability.
 Just remember to heed my advice from above and convert the policy before the “term” ends.